 After 5 days in Paris, we flew to Madagascar and began the next leg of our journey.
 Madagascar is a lot different from Paris!
 It is a beautiful country but it is still developing.
 We saw beautiful landscapes that took our breath away but simultaneously we saw other sights that were challenging.

 The Malagasy people are very kind and welcoming.
 We met wonderful new friends.

-Being able to see the process of cacao farming really brought all that research we did to life.
+Being able to see the process of cacao farming really brought all that research we did to live.
 It augmented my learning and is something I’ll never forget.
 We were fortunate to help on the cacao farm and I even wielded a machete to open a cacao pod.
-Well, the machete wielding only happened twice because I quickly learned that I liked my hands and wanted to keep them on my body!
+Well, the machete-wielding only happened twice because I quickly learned that I liked my hands and wanted to keep them on my body!